agathoklisx/libved/README.md

       --autosave=<int>      interval time in minutes to autosave buffer --backupfile          backup file on initial reading
       --backup-suffix=<str> backup suffix (default: ~)
-      --ex-com="command"    run an editor command at the startup (see Utilities) --exit                exit quickly (called after --ex-com) */
+      --ex-com="command"    run an editor command at the startup (see Utility) --exit                exit quickly (called after --ex-com) */

- /* Utilities
+ /* As Utility
   The introduction of the --ex-com="command" will/can allow to create utilities by using the machine, e.g.,